Skip to content

 Create and edit policies

-The policy editor is where most of the work happens.
-This page covers every field on the form and every thing that can trip you up.
+The policy editor is where most of the day-to-day work happens.
+This page walks through every field on the form, plus the things that have tripped people up before.

 • New policy: from the policies list, click New Policy (top-right).